Do coaches need ICF accreditation is a question that crops up every now and then in the Coach The Life Coach Facebook Group?

 As I am sure you know, coaching is entirely unregulated.

 There’s no governing body and you cannot be struck off.

-As such, any accreditation is self accreditation.
+As such, any accreditation is effectively, self accreditation.

 Walk down any high street and ask 100 people what they think the acronym ICF stands for.

-My guess is one person will know.
+My guess is, one person will know.